mishra-pankaj/slot_machine/README.md

 # slot_machine
-a simple project based on slot machine usjing python
+a simple python  project based on slot machine using python